 Upon hearing that a given ship has a high gross tonnage, people often respond: “That's too big for me - - too many people.”
 But such statements are based upon the misconception that the larger the ship, the more passengers it will carry.
 A larger ship will not necessarily have more passengers than a smaller ship.

 To illustrate, Emerald Princess is 113,500 gross tons and can carry 3,070 passengers double occupancy.
 Celebrity Eclipse is nearly 10,000 gross tons larger but carries only 2,852 passengers.
 Queen Mary 2 is even larger at 151,000 gross tons but carries less passengers (2,618) than either Eclipse or Emerald Princess.

 The same lack of a direct correlation between size and passenger capacity can even exisit within the same cruise line.
-For example, Royal Caribbean's Majesty of the Seas (73,941 gross tons) has a passenger capacity of 2,350 double occupancy.
-Meanwhile, fleetmate Jewel of the Seas (90,090 gross tons) has a passenger capacity of 2,110.
+For example, Royal Caribbean's former Majesty of the Seas (73,941 gross tons) had a passenger capacity of 2,350 double occupancy.
+Her in-service life extended so that she operated at the same time as Jewel of the Seas (90,090 gross tons), which has a passenger capacity of 2,110.

 Thus, just because one ship is larger than another, it does not mean that she will be carrying more passengers.

 The reason why there is no absolute correlation between ship size and passenger capacity is that the cruise lines build ships to provide different types of experiences.
 Queen Mary 2 is designed to provide a sophisticated, elegant experience that requires more space per passenger.
 Freedom of the Seas, which is approximately the same size as QM2, is designed to provide a more family-style active adventure and so is built to accommodate many more passengers.